tbmelabs/tbmelabs-authorization-server/README.md

 ## Hat Tips

-* To [swaechter](https://github.com/swaechter) for the Angular-Server-Side-Rendering in `AngularUniversalRenderEngine.java`.
+* To [swaechter](https://github.com/swaechter) for the basic idea on server-side-rendering Angular in `AngularUniversalRenderEngine.java`.
 Original code is in [this repository](https://github.com/swaechter/angularj-universal).

 ## License